 On March 24, the University of California Board of Regents adopted a set of Principles Against Intolerance condemning "[a]nti-Semitism, anti-Semitic forms of anti-Zionism and other forms of discrimination...."
 Prior to the report being adopted, AEN praised the Board of Regents' task force for its efforts, opining that the report as a whole is “one of the most thoughtful statements on intolerance, including anti-Semitism, to appear from any university leaders.”
 AEN later and in collaboration with other major Jewish organizations issued a joint statement of support for the Principles as adopted, which can be read here.

-Most recently, AEN supported a successful effort to defeat two BDS resolutions at the University of Michigan Dearborn; is actively supporting counter-BDS efforts at the City University of New York; and is helping to mobilize faculty opposition to the boycott vote in the American Anthropological Association (AAA).
-At UM-Dearborn, upon learning on Friday, April 8 that the Faculty Senate planned to take up BDS the following Monday, AEN convened a call with campus partners within hours and spent the weekend coordinating with faculty and campus allies and working on strategy.
-On Monday, April 11, the Faculty Senate voted to reject an academic boycott resolution 6-31 and also voted overwhelmingly to reject a resolution asking the university to create an “advisory committee” whose purpose would have been to “enquire about potential divestment from corporations doing business with Israel.”
+AEN supported a successful effort to defeat two BDS resolutions at the University of Michigan Dearborn.
+Upon learning that the Faculty Senate planned to take up BDS the following Monday, AEN convened a call with campus partners within hours and spent the weekend coordinating with faculty and campus allies and working on strategy.
+On Monday, April 11, 2016, the Faculty Senate voted to reject an academic boycott resolution 6-31 and also voted overwhelmingly to reject a resolution asking the university to create an “advisory committee” whose purpose would have been to “enquire about potential divestment from corporations doing business with Israel.”